 When the internet became commercialised in the 1990s, Microsoft expanded into web products.
-Their web browser Internet Explorer was launched in 1995 and gained a dominant position in early 2000s.
-In 2009, the EC investigated the bundling of Internet Explorer with Windows OS for harm against competition.
+Their web browser Internet Explorer was launched in 1995 and gained a dominant position in the early 2000s.
+In 2009, the EC investigated the bundling of Internet Explorer with Windows OS for harming competition.
 Microsoft then committed to allow competing browsers by letting users choose from a list.
-Soon after, in the early 2010s, Google Chrome became the most popular browser with a market share of 59% in Europe as of April 2022.49 Microsoft released its Edge browser in 2015.
+Soon after, in the early 2010s, Google Chrome became the most popular browser with a market share of 59% in Europe as of April 2022.52 Microsoft released its Edge browser in 2015.
 Regarding search engines, Microsoft launched MSN Search in 1998 and rebranded it to Bing in 2009.

-Microsoft entered the mobile market in the 2000s, and when the smartphone industry boomed in late 2000s, it replaced its Windows Mobile OS with Windows Phone OS.
+Microsoft entered the mobile market in the 2000s, and when the smartphone industry boomed in the late 2000s, it replaced its Windows Mobile OS with Windows Phone OS.
 In 2011 Microsoft set an alliance with Nokia, and in 2014 Microsoft acquired Nokia's Devices and Services division and established its subsidiary Microsoft Mobile.
 However, in 2017 Microsoft announced that it abandoned its mobile business.

 Microsoft entered the CDN/cloud computing market in 2008 with its Azure Platform.
-Azure provides laaS, PaaS and SaaS.
+Azure provides IaaS, PaaS and SaaS.
 The latter was launched in 2011 and is branded Microsoft 365 (formerly Office 365).
 With Azure, Microsoft is now able to partner with the telecommunications industry, by providing a large set of services such as virtualised core networks or edge computing.
 In 2011 Microsoft acquired Skype Technologies, a provider of video conferencing services, and launched its own Skype for Business.
 Microsoft Teams, an interpersonal communication application widely used in business contexts, was later launched as an integrated communications service to be used together with its Microsoft Office suite.
 In 2016 Microsoft acquired LinkedIn, a social network predominantly used by business professionals.

 Microsoft provides its own authentication and payment services (e.g. Microsoft Authenticator and Microsoft Pay), which leverages the Microsoft position in the many services provided and reinforces the user attachment to the Microsoft ecosystem.
-A lot of user data is available to optimise user experience and to reinforce the market position.
-In summary, the key element is the Windows OS, being market leader for desktops and laptops, assisted with cloud-based data centres for internet-based applications.
+A lot of user data is available to